TheAmazingAudioEngine/TheAmazingAudioEngine/README.markdown

 Changelog
 ---------

+### In-development version: 1.5.6

+- Replaced internal use of synchronous cross-thread messaging with async messaging, to avoid risk of deadlocks and other timing issues
+- Fixed a crash that can occur when input format is changing
+- Watch for audio unit stream format changes in order to better react to sample rate changes

 ### 1.5.5

 - Added AEAudioBufferManager class, to enable management of AudioBufferList structures using normal ARC/retain-release memory management techniques